Holly A. Thomas: Early life and education

 Thomas was born in San Diego.
+Thomas' father was a bookkeeper and her mother was a school custodian, neither of whom went to college.
 She graduated from Stanford University in 2000 with a Bachelor of Arts degree with honors.
 Thomas worked as a client advocate for the San Francisco Bar Association's Volunteer Legal Services Program from 2000 to 2001.
 She then attended Yale Law School, where she was an essays editor for the Yale Law Journal, graduating with a Juris Doctor in 2004.

 Career

 Thomas served as a law clerk for judge Kim McLane Wardlaw of the United States Court of Appeals for the Ninth Circuit from 2004 to 2005.
 From 2005 to 2010, Thomas worked as an assistant counsel at the NAACP Legal Defense and Educational Fund, where she was a Liman Fellow from 2005 to 2006.
 From 2010 to 2015, she was an appellate attorney in the United States Department of Justice Civil Rights Division and from 2015 to 2016, Thomas was a special counsel to the solicitor general of New York.
 During her tenure as special counsel to the solicitor general of New York, Thomas filed briefs in federal district courts in North Carolina and Texas.
 The briefs challenged North Carolina's Public Facilities Privacy & Security Act, which compelled public facilities containing single-gender washrooms to only allow people of the corresponding sex as listed on their birth certificate to use them.
 From 2016 to 2018, she served as deputy director of executive programs at the California Department of Fair Employment and Housing.
-In November 2018, Governor Jerry Brown appointed Thomas to be a judge of the Los Angeles County Superior Court.
+In November 2018, California Governor Jerry Brown appointed Thomas to be a judge of the Los Angeles County Superior Court.
 Her service on the state court terminated once she was elevated to the Ninth Circuit Court.